 Video monetisation criteria

-Your channel must be approved to join the YouTube Partner Programme and your videos must meet these minimum requirements in order to be monetised:
+Your channel must meet the YouTube Partner Programme threshold and your videos must meet these minimum requirements in order to be monetised:

 - Your content is advertiser-friendly.